Skip to content

 • The script destroys the temporary smoke VM automatically unless --keep-vm is used.

-• If --keep-vm was used, destroy the temporary VM with the same generated inputs and --state-instance shown in script output/evidence.
+• If --keep-vm was used, destroy the temporary VM with the same generated inputs and --state-instance shown in the script output and runtime logs.

 • If smoke fails, block blueprint-level rollout until root cause is resolved.